stratofax/bash/README.md

 ## Bash tips and tricks: the wiki

-In addition to handy bash scripts, there are also handy bash one-liners, aliases, custom prompts and other goodies.
+In addition to handy bash scripts, there are also bash one-liners, aliases, custom prompts, links, and other goodies.
 If it's not a script file, but useful bash knowledge, I'll put it in this repo's [bash Wiki](https://github.com/stratofax/bash/wiki)

 ## Getting started